freevariable/Fulgance/README.md

 - define realistic or fancy routes
 - define schedules
 - define rolling stock (only EMUs for now)
-- distribute train services over mutiple simulation engines if you have many trains (only single engine for now)
+- distribute train services over mutiple simulation engines if you have many trains (only single sim engine for now)
-- run schedules in real-time or accelerated time (only accelerated-time for now)
+- run schedules in real-time or accelerated time
 - jump into a train to check its real-time progress (not implemented yet)
 - calibrate trains frequency at peak and off peak hours (not yet implemented)
 - calculate power consumption